 You need to use a different slice or shot depending on the factors listed below.

-Playing level
+Playing Level

-Some Padel spins are close to impossible to execute for beginners.
+Some padel spins are close to impossible to execute for beginners.

-You will need high intermediate to advanced skills to nail the spin every time, but every Padel player can learn the fundamentals of creating the spin.
+You will need high intermediate to advanced skills to nail the spin every time, but every padel player can learn the fundamentals of creating the spin.

 For example, slice shots work best when the ball is above the chest and near head height, as you would like the ball to stay as close to the body as possible to avoid flying out of the court.